zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - If you don’t have enough experience to regenerate beliefs when they are deleted, then do you have enough experience to connect that belief to anything at all?

+- To be humble is to take specific actions in anticipation of your own errors.
+To confess your fallibility and then do nothing about it is not humble; it is boasting of your modesty.

 ##### Luke Muehlhauser